szaumoor/ZSTweaks/ZSTweaks/README.md

 This mod doesn't modify descriptions of items and spells automatically, every change is a total substitution of the text, and it **only** applies to tweaks that affect specific spells or items.
 I have preserved the original structure of information in such descriptions so that more mature mods that handle text content more precisely, can hopefully handle non-vanilla descriptions just fine.
 This is another reason why this mod should be the first tweak mod to be applied, at least in the current state.
 An overall change to descriptions is that if a component modifies an upgradable item, the upgraded version no longer loses the original, much more interesting description, they are both combined (for example, compare the description between Carsomyr +5 and Carsomyr +6).

 And feel free to offer feedback if there are any bugs, criticize the code and offer better alternatives, if you want.
-I'm aware though that there are ineficiencies, like redundant checks and needless loop iterations, because I mostly wanted to get things working first, and I only just learned the scripting language.
+I'm aware though that there are inefficiencies, like redundant checks and needless loop iterations, because I mostly wanted to get things working first, and I only just learned the scripting language.
 So yeah, those things may improve later, though as an user the difference will be of just a bunch of milliseconds.

 ## Credits